curityio/kubernetes-training/README.md

 ## Deployments

 The resources work for both the Curity Identity Server and the Curity Token Handler.\
-You can run a particular tutorial or just jump to the final tutorial for a complete deployment.
+You can run tutorials in sequence or just jump to the final tutorial for a complete deployment.

 ### 1 - Basic Tutorial